FrancescElies/Four-Point-Invoice-Transform-with-OpenCV/README.md

 ## Run it ##
-Before running the examples, create a virtual environment and install dependencies with `make init`, this will also add an entry point `photo-to-scan` from which you can call the script.
+Before running the examples, create a virtual environment and install dependencies with `make init`, this will also add an entry point `image-to-scan` from which you can call the script.

 Activate your virtualenv `source venv/bin/activate`.

 ### Sample2 ###

-Run `photo-to-scan tests/samples/02/original.png`
+Run `image-to-scan tests/samples/02/original.png`

 <Table>
     <tr>